Vani-Sharma/Mini-Shopping-Cart/README.md

+# Mini-Shopping-Cart
-# Mini-Shopping-Cart uses dummy json to access Products data
+-> It uses dummy json to access Products data
 -> It aims to understand the implementation flow of asyncThunk in Redux Toolkit by performing CRUD operation on the data -> The products are automatically fetched from json file and rendered on browser using useEffect hook of React -> Quantity of products to be added in cart can be changed